 For more detailed information from the ACSC on encryption, check the ISM’s Guidelines for Cryptography.

 Use the Right Data Protection Software

 The type of data that needs to be wiped and encrypted will help you decide what kind of software your organization should use.
-If you have sensitive data on a computer that’s no longer needed, then you should use software that’s able to wipe your entire hard drive.
+If you have sensitive data on a computer that’s no longer needed, then you should use software that’s able to wipe your entire hard drive - physically destroying the drive isn't enough.
 However, if you want to be prepared in the event that one of your devices gets lost or stolen, you should secure the contents of the relevant hard drive by investing in whole disk encryption.

 To help your organization comply with the ISM’s recommendations for media sanitization and encryption, Jetico offers 2 types of software:

 - BCWipe Total WipeOut to erase entire hard drives + BCWipe to wipe selected files and folders

 - BestCrypt Volume Encryption for superior whole disk encryption + BestCrypt Container Encryption for selected files and folders